We may earn affiliate commissions for the recommended products. Learn more.

 • Protocol cocktail.
 You can further enhance your security by mixing the TCP and UDP versions of the OpenVPN tunneling protocol.

-Double VPN was never intended to be used by default.
-That's why many providers still don't have or even aren't planning to implement it.
+A double VPN was never intended to be used by default.
+That's why many providers still don't have or aren't planning to implement it.
 For example, if you want to torrent safely or unblock a streaming platform like Netflix, you can do just fine without multi-hop.
 However, if you decide to use it, don't forget about these disadvantages:

 • Slower speeds.
-This is the biggest drawback of Double VPN.
+This is the biggest drawback of a double VPN.
 You probably know already that a regular VPN connection reduces speed, so when you add a second server and extra encryption, those Mbps can get pretty low.
-Therefore, if you want to watch 4K movies and download big files faster, leave Double VPN turned off.
+Therefore, if you want to watch 4K movies and download big files faster, leave your double VPN turned off.

 • Power consumption.
-Again, this disadvantage doesn't apply to the plugged-in devices, but you should expect a faster battery drain on mobile.
+This disadvantage doesn't apply to plugged-in devices, but you should expect a faster battery drain on mobile.

 • Server choice.
-Top Virtual Private Networks offer at least 50 countries to choose from.
-Sadly, with Double VPN, the available server list is greatly reduced.
+Top virtual private networks offer at least 50 countries to choose from.
+Sadly, with a double VPN, the available server list is greatly reduced.

-The main idea behind Double VPN is to hide your IP address better and encrypt your traffic two times.
+The main idea behind a double VPN is to hide your IP address better and encrypt your traffic twice.
 Technically, one can extend the VPN server chain by adding more servers and thus creating triple or even quadruple VPNs.
 However, such configurations often have more cons than pros.

-To better understand how Double VPN works, let's take a look at a regular connection first:
+To better understand how a double VPN works, let's take a look at a regular connection first:

 1. A VPN app encrypts your traffic and sends it to a VPN server